jeremyzyang/jeremyzyang.github.io/research.md

 #### selected work in progress:

-<ins>It is the Possibility of Recognition not the Recognition itself that Increases Future Effort and Performance:<br/>
-A Field Experiment in Online Learning </ins> [writing] <br/>
+<ins>It is the Possibility of Recognition not the Recognition itself that Increases Future Effort and Performance: A Field Experiment in Online Learning </ins> [writing] <br/>
 <ins>Using Bounded Outcome to Improve the Design of Exploration Policy</ins> [analysis & writing] <br/>
 <ins>Sequential Paywall Design</ins> [pilot experiment] <br/>
 <ins>Misinformation on COVID-19</ins> [data collection] <br/>